orestisV-admie/HIRO-template/README.md

 **After execution**
 The OpenAPI schema will be available at `https://github.com/<workspace>/<project>/releases/`.
-The index.yaml file containing the list of Helm charts will be available at `https://<workspace>.github.io/<project>/charts-repo/index.yaml`.
-You can this URL on https://artifacthub.io/.
+The `index.yaml` file containing the list of Helm charts will be available at `https://<workspace>.github.io/<project>/charts-repo/index.yaml`.
+You can find this URL at https://artifacthub.io/.

 ### Library
 To change the build process for the library, you need to replace the nested workflow `./.github/workflows/build_web.yaml` to `./.github/workflows/build_lib.yaml` in `.github/workflows/test_and_build.yaml`: